Wilno

 History of the Development of the Museum:

 The Polish Kashub Heritage Museum was originally limited to displays in a small log building.
 It has since become the main museum building with a resource library, a heritage store and heritage displays .
 An official ribbon-cutting ceremony for the opening of Wilno Heritage Park and the Polish Kashub Heritage Museum was held on June 30, 2002 and that summer, Shirley Mask Connolly became the Museum's first curator.
 The Park and Museum/Skansen now includes three old-style log buildings, two smaller wooden buildings and a large timber frame machine shed.
-Three of these buildings include Museum displays with two more slated to open by 2008.
 For more information and photos of these buildings, CLICK HERE.
 For more information on the displays at the Museum, CLICK HERE.

 Display Cabinet in Main Museum Building